 How To Make An Ultralight Backpacking Pot Cozy

-By Erik The Black
+By Erik the Black

 A backpacking pot cozy is an essential part of an ultralight backpacker’s kitchen.
 This simple DIY project will help you to conserve fuel and make trail cooking easier and more efficient.
 Plus it provides a convenient carrying case for your cook pot and accessories.